FAQ: Vaccines, Vaccination Policies, and Campus Reactivation

 CUNY’s Student Vaccination Policy Frequently Asked Questions page is the source for current information on the student vaccination policy.

-To attend in-person classes, proof of vaccination is required two weeks prior to coming to campus.
 If your vaccine is approved by the WHO and you are considered fully vaccinated as specified in the WHO approval, you are fully vaccinated according to the CUNY policy.

 What documents do I need to furnish to get vaccinated?

 In New York State, you do not need to provide proof of immigration status or a social security number to get vaccinated.
 ID is only required for proof of age.
 Detailed information can be found on this website.